If you are currently researching elementary school science fair projects, you’ll want to add the osmosis experiment for kids to your list!

-The inspiration behind this osmosis experiment for kids is a mix between the classic naked egg experiment and a demonstration of a cell membrane lab.
+The inspiration behind this osmosis experiment is a mix between the classic naked egg experiment and a demonstration of a cell membrane lab.

 This twist on the classic naked egg science experiment illustrates the concept of osmosis in a fun and surprising way for kids.
 Osmosis for kids has never been easier to explain.

 Add a few variables and you’re ready to have an easy science fair project without stress.

 How to Explain Osmosis to a Child

 Keep reading to learn the osmosis egg experiment explanation.

 The inside membrane of an egg is a semi-permeable membrane.
 The inside of the egg has a lower water concentration than the container, so over time, the membrane of the egg allows water to seep into the egg.